GenderAvenger/article-analysis/README.md

 # article-analysis
 Analyze the bylines and sources of news articles to see how women are represented. article-processing takes URLS of articles and outputs the bylines and sources cited in the article as well as predicted genders of these names.
-Data is aggregated into a csv table, an example of the output data is shown in collect
+Data is aggregated into a csv table, an example of the output data is shown in complete_article_data.csv

 ### Technologies
 python 3.7.6